Conshohocken station: Station rebuilding

 In 2018, SEPTA proposed a new station would be built downline (towards Norristown) from the current station.
 This new station includes a larger awning on the inbound platform, high platforms to allow level entry to the train, and ADA compliance.
-The projects estimated cost was $13.25 Million, and was originally set to be complete in winter 2022.
-The new station opened on November 6, 2023.
+The estimated cost of the project was $13.25 million, and originally set to be complete in winter 2022.
+However, the new station opened on November 6, 2023.